jchris/WebWorkerStorage/WebWorkerStorage.md

     btree.forEach(function(key, value) {
       // in order traversal
-    })
+    });

     btree.forEach(function(key, value) {
       // reverse order traversal
-    }, false)
+    }, {
+      "descending":true
+    });

-    btree.forEach("startkey", "endkey", function(key, value) {
+    btree.forEach(function(key, value) {
+      // inorder traversal,
-      // inorder traversal, starting from "startkey", ending with "endkey"
+      // starting from "startkey",
+      // ending with "endkey"
-      // use throw() to stop traversal
+      // you can use throw() to stop traversal
-    })
+    },{
+      "startkey":"a",
+      "endkey":"z"
+    });

-    btree.forEach("endkey", function(key, value) {
+    btree.forEach(function(key, value) {
-      // reverse order traversal, starting from "endkey"
+      // reverse order traversal, starting from "startkey"
-      // use throw() to stop traversal
+      // you can use throw() to stop traversal
-    }, false)
+    },{
+      "startkey":"z",
+      "descending":true
+    });

     // delete a btree
     WebStore.drop("dbname");

+### It's Enumerable!

+for-in, map, reduce (js native), blah

+    var key;
+    for (key in btree) {
+      alert(btree[key]);
+    }

+## Example Use Cases

-## Web Worker Example
+### Web Worker MVCC & Validations

+revs for document updates.

+sequence secondary index

+validation functions

-### Map Reduce
+### Incremental Indexing

+groups of map funs following seq index with back index

+reduce is at runtime

-### Replication
+### Remote Replication

+maintain

 ## Web Worker Extensions

+singleton web worker
+html rendering
+receive messages from other domains

 ## Security

-Any website can create new WebWorkerStorage database.
-Simliar to the same-origin policy, a website can only access WebWorkerStorage databases belong to the same domain.
+WebWorkerStorage databases are subjec to the same-origin policy, a page or worker can only access WebWorkerStorage databases belong to the same domain.